Helping Youth at Risk

 - Prevention in All Schools: Aimed at identifying children and families who may be particularly vulnerable; this early warning system is implemented in all schools.
 Every effort is made in the classroom to prevent emotional and/or behavioural difficulties from occurring or worsening.

-- Early Intervention in All Schools: Emotional support and guidance are provided for learners who are struggling with emotional and/or behavioural barriers to learning in the classroom.
+- Early Intervention in All Schools: Emotional support and guidance are provided to learners who are struggling with emotional and/or behavioural barriers to learning in the classroom.

 - School-Based Support Programmes: Provided for learners who are identified as being at risk of being expelled from school, being placed away from home, or entering the criminal justice system, and for whom temporary withdrawal from the classroom is necessary.